LWatsonlm/Two-Player-Hangman/readme.md

 V. Unsolved Issues
 ----------
 There are a couple of features/issues I would like to fix.
 a.
-Turning a wrong letter red after player two clicks it
-b.
 Player two can click on the same letter, twice
-  1. I would like for this not to happen

 Features:
 a.
 Adding a box where player one can type in a suggestion or word hint.
 This will appear after the secret word is submitted
 b.
 You win message when full word is guessed correctly
+c.
+Turning a wrong letter red after player two clicks it